Mark Cuban’s NBA Team Unleashes on Former GM’s Explosive Suit

 He asserted that their relationship then devolved and that Cuban “abruptly fired” him, though the billionaire ultimately offered him a $52 million settlement if he withdrew a complaint he made with the Equal Employment Opportunity Commission and agreed to certain confidentiality requirements, the complaint said.

+(In an email to The Daily Beast, Cuban said that Lutin had previously left the Mavericks because of Nelson but came back after the GM was fired.)

-In the Mavericks’ legal response, the team offered a markedly different version of events.
+In the Mavericks’ legal response, the team offered a markedly different version of events compared to Nelson.

 According to the filing, Nelson approached the billionaire over the summer of 2020 with “purported scandalous allegations from a family member” that he said he could “‘make go away’ in exchange for a long-term employment contract.”